CameraTrapDetectoR/.github/profile/README.md

 ### :milky_way: To explore the computer vision code used to train the CameraTrapDetectoR, access the [model training](https://github.com/CameraTrapDetectoR/model_training) repository

-### :ringed_planet: To download and use the R package, access the [CameraTrapDetectoR](https://github.com/CameraTrapDetectoR/CameraTrapDetectoR)
+### :ringed_planet: To download and use the R package, access the [CameraTrapDetectoR](https://github.com/CameraTrapDetectoR/CameraTrapDetectoR) tool

 ### :star2: To download and use the model without any coding interface, access the [desktop app](https://github.com/CameraTrapDetectoR/Desktop_App)